 Angles around boulders led to sudden drops, and then there are those rapids that require some nifty manoeuvring.

 I took my own waterproof camera on this trip, securing the strap around my wrist.
-But, while this means I do have some photos of the experience, you’re really too busy handling the rapids for the really interesting bits.
-Or unless the camera is a GoPro, I guess.
+But, while this means I do have some photos of the experience, you’d really be too busy handling the rapids to take photos during the really interesting bits.
+Unless the camera is a GoPro, I guess.

 This is why Nomad stations their photographers at the really good parts of the rapids, and gives us the photos afterwards.
 As you can see, most of the photos on this article were taken by them.

 Yes, the river has calm stretches!